matthieu-perso/semantic_manifolds/README.md

 ## Reproducing the results

 The Jupyter notebooks are the easiest way to reproduce the code and explore the project.
+The underlying machinery can be found in the `src` folder and imported in the notebook.

 You can run the code with different models by changing the model name in the `config.yaml` file.

+## Notebooks

+- `1_existence.ipynb`: for testing the existence of the manifold and the boundary
+- `2_structure.ipynb`: for testing manifold combinations

 ## Files